fivetran/dbt_customer360/README.md

   - `customer360__ip_address`
   - `customer360_status`
   - `customer360__updates`
-- A summary table surfacing the most "confident" values from above: `customer360__summary`.
+- A summary table surfacing the most "confident" values (chosen from recency and frequency) from above: `customer360__summary`.
+- A customer table aggregating all metrics from Stripe, Marketo, and Zendesk.

 ## Variables
 ### Grain of Source Data